vinceskahan/weewx-testing-vagrant-setup/README.md

+# DEPRECATED - DO NOT USE
+see my weewx-vagrant repo instead

 ## weewx testing setup in Vagrant / Virtual Box

 This Vagrantfile and optional provisioner sets up a local VM for running 'make test' on a desired version of weewx.